Gearank – Music Gear Information for Live Performance or Studio

 • Chords and notes ring well

-Yamaha remains the brand to beat for student-friendly instruments, and the FS800 is one of their highest-rated beginner acoustic guitars.
+Yamaha remains the brand to beat for student-friendly instruments, and the FS800 is their highest-rated, acoustic guitar for beginners.

+This beginner acoustic guitar is from their popular FG/FS series, and sports a concert body.
 Having a smaller concert body makes the FS800 more comfortable for younger players.
 It also has a slightly shorter scale length, lessening string tension for more effortless playability.
-This comfortable playing feel, nice specs, and affordability makes the FS800 an excellent choice for beginners.

 The smaller profile and shorter scale affect the sound, bumping up the mids without overwhelming other frequencies.
 This gives it a balanced tone that lets you hear every note more clearly.
 This type of tone will sound better as you get more experience and learn about tone complexities.